 What is the difference between single-core and multi-core cables?

-Single-core cables have one conductor and are used for straightforward circuits like power distribution.
-Multi-core cables, on the other hand, contain multiple conductors, typically used for complex installations like control panels or devices requiring multiple connections.
+Single-core cables contain one conductor and are typically used for straightforward power distribution.
+Multi-core cables contain several conductors within one sheath and are more suited to complex systems such as control panels or equipment with multiple connections.

 Do harmonics affect cable sizing?